DataONEorg/Education/_lessons/lessons/10_policy/index.md

 # Copyright versus License

-Copyright: “[T]he body of exclusive rights granted by law to copyright owners for protection of their work.”<footer>--U.S. Copyright Office</footer>
+Copyright: “[T]he body of exclusive rights granted by law to copyright owners for protection of their work.” *--U.S. Copyright Office*
 * Facts and data cannot be protected by copyright
 * Metadata and data arrangement can be protected (sometimes)